-Review Standards for "Clinical Practice for the Clinical Practitioner"
+Review Standards for nursing practice.
+Look at the "Clinical Practice indicators for the registered nurse"

 Read the article by H. Griffiths and Standards for Nursing Practice--Appendix 1(Guidelines for resolving professional practice problems).

 Review case studies of past few weeks in relation to violation of standards for nursing practice and the code of ethics.